Anadea/pre-commit-config-shellcheck/README.rst

 |GitHub|_ |Coveralls|_ |pypi-license|_ |pypi-version|_ |pypi-python-version|_ |pypi-format|_ |pypi-wheel|_ |pypi-status|_

-*pre-commit-config-shellcheck is a tool for checking entry points in pre-commit config with ShellCheck.*
+*pre-commit-config-shellcheck is a tool for checking entry points in the pre-commit config with ShellCheck.*

 .. contents::